 As the weeks (and the punchings) rolled on, I soon found out just how many other small kids were having similar experiences within the Buddy System.
 That was when I began to think that maybe– just maybe– there was a minor glitch in the whole caper.
 In hindsight, it’s easy to see how the powers-that-be had (perhaps accidentally?) created what can only be described as a Schoolyard Protection Racket, whereby the random, casual bullying of yesteryear was replaced by a much more structured thing.
 In short, those Old School bullies had been renamed “buddies” and the natural order wasn’t overthrown so much as it was just kind of… organized better.

-But then came that fateful day when I turned up at school without my lunching money, and had to face the disappointment of my Buddy who clucked her tongue in a homicidal rage an’ told me about a certain failsafe new method her kind had for dealing with “freeloaders” like me.
+But then came that fateful day when I turned up at school without my lunching money and had to face the disappointment of my Buddy, who clucked her tongue in a homicidal rage an’ told me about a certain failsafe new method her kind had for dealing with “freeloaders” like me.
 Before I could ask what that new method was, she ripped open the front of my shirt, exposing my then-hairless chest.
-I gritted my teeth and waited, but all Natasha De Nasha did was stand there blinking in horror, before screaming and running away (also in horror).
+I gritted my teeth and waited keenly, but all Natasha De Nasha did was stand there blinking in horror, before screaming and running away (also in horror).
 Which worried me.
 “Who’ll demonstrate what bullies might do to me without a large kid’s protection NOW?”
 I fretted.

-Clearly, I had to get my buddy back on side, lest I become one o’ those “victims” I’ve heard so many bad things about.
+Clearly, I had to get my buddy back on side, lest I become one o’ those “victims” I’d heard so many bad things about.
 So I hounded my large kid, stalked her, even physically chased her, for days on end, until (finally) I cornered her in that one place from which there could be no escape: a corner.
 Realizing she was cornered in that corner, she couldn’t do anything but make the sign of the cross with her fingers and throw a jar of minced garlic at my head.
 I told her that all I wanted was for her to show me this “new method” of bullying, and she told me to “Do It Myself”.

 “Do what myself?”
 I wondered.